The Marder infantry fighting vehicle (IFV) is a tracked armoured vehicle developed by Rheinmetall Landsysteme, a defence company based in Germany.

 The new Saphir 2.6 MK thermal imaging aiming device significantly improves the observation range and round-the-clock reconnaissance quality, due to increased resolution of the detector and advanced display technology.

-The new Spectus II night observation device supports the driver in poor visibility by combining an image produced by a thermal imaging device with one obtained from a residual light amplifier camera.
+The new Spectus II night observation device assists the driver in poor visibility by combining an image from a thermal imaging device with one obtained from a residual light amplifier camera.
 The system also features a rear-view camera.

 Weapons system aboard Marder IFV

-The Marder IFV is equipped with Milan anti-tank guided missiles, which have a highly explosive warhead.
+The Marder IFV is equipped with Milan anti-tank guided missiles, which have highly explosive warheads.

 The main armament of the vehicle is the 20mm Rheinmetall MK 20 Rh 202 automatic cannon.
-Marder is also armed with a Rheinmetall MG 3 7.62mm general-purpose machine gun, which has an effective firing range of 200m to 1,200m with sight adjustments.
-The maximum firing range is up to 3,000m on the gun carriage.
+The Marder is also equipped with a Rheinmetall MG 3 7.62mm general-purpose machine gun, which has an effective firing range of 200m to 1,200m with sight adjustments.
+The maximum firing range of the machine gun is up to 3,000m on the gun carriage.

-The IFV is also equipped with a 7.62mm rifle which has a 7.62 × 51mm NATO cartridge and a muzzle velocity of 820m/s.
+Additionally, the IFV is equipped with a 7.62mm rifle that uses a 7.62mm × 51mm Nato cartridge and has a muzzle velocity of 820m/s.

 The Marder IFV is powered by an MTU MB 833 Ea-500 diesel engine.
 It has a maximum on-road speed of 65km/h and a range of 520km.

 The vehicle has a ground clearance of 0.45m, can climb vertical steps of 1m, and can negotiate a gradient of 60% and a side slope of 30%.
-It can cross a trench of 2.5m and ford a depth of 2m.
+It can cross a trench of up to 2.5m wide and ford water up to 2m deep.

 Battle management system integration

-The Marder 1A3 IFV features additional armour for the turret and hull to provide protection against 30mm automatic cannon fire, and redesigned magazine and ammunition feed.
+The Marder 1A3 IFV features additional armour for the turret and hull to protect against 30mm automatic cannon fire, along with a redesigned magazine and ammunition feed.
 The upgrade also included an extension of the turret machine gun from the weapon housing on the left-hand side of the turret.
 A total of 2,097 vehicles were upgraded to the Marder 1A3 standard between 1989 and 1998.

 The upgrade programme to the Marder 1A4 version saw the utilisation of the version as a mobile command post, equipping 24 vehicles with SEM93 radio.